-This is mom watching the Northern Gannets closely with my binoculars, even in the mist this is a fun place to visit.
+This is mom watching the northern gannets closely with my binoculars, even in the mist Cape St. Mary’s is a great place to visit.

-This is me and my wife, enjoying a leisurely Saturday at Salmonier Nature Park with my mom, seeing all sorts of Newfoundlandish creatures.
+Here we are enjoying a leisurely Saturday at Salmonier Nature Park, seeing all sorts of Newfoundland creatures:

-After a few hikes on the East Coast Trail north of Torbay, we went to Middle Cove beach.
-The sea was putting on a great show with huge waves crashing into the cliffs and the pebble beach was pushed upwards at least 2 metres.
+After a these hikes we went to Middle Cove beach, the sea was putting on a great show with huge waves crashing into the cliffs and the pebble beach was pushed upwards at least 2 metres.

 The streets of St. John’s are very steep in some places and the houses are very colourful.
-Too bad we didn’t have a little sunshine to spice them up even further, in these shots they look a bit bleak compared to the real thing.
+Too bad we didn’t have a little sunshine to brighten them up, in these shots they look a bit bleak compared to the real thing:

-And that’s the last one, she’s on her way back home.
+And that is the last picture, she’s on her way back home now.
 We’ve agreed on her next visit already, which will be when the icebergs return to our shores.